RajkumarGara/Homebridge-Pi/README.md

     ![Homebridge](img/1.jpg)
 ## Adding unpublished plugin to the Homebridge
-* Navigate to homebridge terminal
+* Navigate to homebridge terminal by entering below command on your device (Raspberry Pi) terminal.
     ```bash
     sudo hb-shell
     ```